-I Successful completion of three examinations based on class notes and textbook material.

-Textbook: Fisher, Schoenfeldt & Shaw Human Resource Management, 5th edition.

-II Successful completion of an HRM paper
+- Successful completion of three examinations based on class notes and textbook material.
+Textbook: Stewart & Brown.
+Human Resource Management: Linking Strategy to Practice, 2nd edition. - 2.
+Successful completion of an HRM paper.

 Students will form groups of two to four.
 The group will select a topic in HRM and conduct a search of the published scholarly literature.
 Based on the literature, the group will write a paper that reviews the state of our scientific knowledge of this topic.
 This should NOT be a chronological account or historical narrative.
 Instead it should be a critical, issue-oriented review.
 The issues that should be discussed will depend on the topic the students select.
 Some common issues might be methods, problems such as measurement problems, disagreement among scientists about definitions of constructs, conflicting findings, etc. Students should select their topics by the third week of classes at the very LATEST.
 Prof. Rech from the Burrow Library will teach a class for us on how to conduct a literature search.
-The paper will be due March 12th and the presentations will be scheduled for mid-April.
+The paper will be due Friday, March 9 at the beginning of class, and the presentations will be scheduled for mid-April.
 Each student in the group will be expected to contribute to each step of the project (i.e., searching data bases, reading and integrating the articles and writing the final paper).
 I have attached a separate handout that provides information about the criteria I will use to evaluate the paper.